hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 ## Issue
 You have set up a custom DNS for your cluster, and you encounter a failure with:
-* ErrorCode "FailedToConnectWithClusterErrorCode"
+2. ErrorCode – InvalidNetworkConfigurationErrorCode
-* ErrorDescription: "Unable to connect to cluster management endpoint.
-Please retry later."
+ErrorDescription - Virtual Network configuration is not compatible with HDInsight Requirement.
+Error: 'Failed to connect to Azure Storage Account; Failed to connect to Azure SQL; HostName Resolution failed', Please follow https://go.microsoft.com/fwlink/?linkid=853974 to fix it.

 ## Resolution
 Follow the steps below to validate that your custom DNS is set up properly.